 Your manifest must include some specific info about your account and your app.
 You can find this info by looking at View app identity details in the App management section of your app's overview page in the dashboard.

 Values in the manifest are case-sensitive.
 Spaces and other punctuation must also match.
 Enter the values carefully and review them to ensure that they are correct.

-App bundles use a different manifest.
+App bundles (.appxbundle) use a different manifest.
 Review the Bundle manifest documentation for the details and requirements for app bundle manifests.
 Note that in an .appxbundle, the .appxmanifest of each included package must use the same elements and attributes, except for the ProcessorArchitecture attribute of the Identity element.

 Be sure to run the Windows App Certification Kit before you submit your packages.
 This can you help determine if your manifest has any problems that might cause certification or submission failures.

 Package format requirements

 Your app’s packages must comply with these requirements.